convox/docs/docs/introduction/faq.md

 We have a [CircleCI Orb](https://circleci.com/orbs/registry/orb/convox/orb) as well as a set of [GitHub Actions](/integrations/github-actions) ready for use to make your CI/CD easier.
 Jenkins and other solutions are also well supported with the use of the Convox CLI and unique [deploy keys](/console/deploy-keys) to provide access from your automated processes.

-## What kind of apps can I deploy on Convox?
+## What kind of Apps can I deploy on Convox?

-Any Dockerized app (or even Docker wrapper) can be deployed.
-We have example apps in various languages and frameworks available [here](/example-apps/examples), and we are adding more all the time.
+Any Dockerized App (or even Docker wrapper) can be deployed.
+We have example Apps in various languages and frameworks available [here](/example-apps/examples), and we are adding more all the time.

 ## What types of Databases, Block Storage, Message Queues, etc... does Convox support?

 Convox provides native support for common [application resources](/application/resources) such as MariaDB/MySQL/Postgres/Redis/Memcached.
-[Rack level resources](/management/rack-resources) also provide support for S3/SQS/SNS/Syslog available to all apps.
+[Rack level resources](/management/rack-resources) also provide support for S3/SQS/SNS/Syslog available to all Apps.
 We add others on a regular basis.
-Anything not directly supported can be integrated by passing the endpoint for your external resource into the app with an [environment variable](/application/environment).
+Anything not directly supported can be integrated by passing the endpoint for your external resource into the App with an [environment variable](/application/environment).

 ## How does Convox handle scaling?